 - Determine the current trend direction.

 - Trade bounce/breakouts/false breakouts of the level.

-We are talking about the number sequence discovered by Leonardo Fibonacci that is applicable to many natural phenomena and spheres of life.
+We are talking about the number sequence discovered by Leonardo Fibonacci that applies to many natural phenomena and spheres of life.
 This number sequence is formed by the simple formula which is every next number in the sequence is the sum of two previous numbers.
-As the result, we get the following sequence:
+As a result, we get the following sequence:

 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144…